seerge/g-helper/docs/README.md

 ![Screenshot 2023-07-17 192155](https://github.com/seerge/g-helper/assets/5920850/e450e124-1589-4787-bce8-7c37ffe72fbd)

 ### Force Standard mode on shutdown / hibernation

 In some rare cases G14 2023 seem to have issues with enabling / disabling dGPU - i.e. Eco mode.
 Till we wait for a fix from asus on BIOS level, one of the proposed solutions is to always shutdown the laptop in Standard mode (then everything seems to work fine).
-To enable "forced" Standard mode on shutdown add following line to ``%AppData%\GHelper\config.json``
+To enable "forced" Standard mode on shutdown add following line config
 ```
 "gpu_fix" : 1,
 ```

 ### Disable OSD
-You can disable app's OSD (for performance modes, keyboard backlight, etc) by adding following line to ``%AppData%\GHelper\config.json``
+Disable app's OSD (for performance modes, keyboard backlight, etc.)
 ```
 "disable_osd": 1,
 ```